Adapters

 JOB_ADAPTER=postgres DATABASE_URL=postgres://... npm start

-# High-scale with Redis
+# High throughput with Redis

 JOB_ADAPTER=redis REDIS_HOST=redis.internal npm start